markfinn/complete_MendelMax1.5/README.md

  * feet
  * glass corners
  * filament spool
-* orient microextruder and model the motor
+* model other parts on microextruder
 * model the hotend
 * put motor, stepper, arduino mount and ssr mount on thingiverse
 * add source links for all the parts